X

 | Special feature | Once daily, independent of meals |

-| Property | Amlodipine (dihydropyridine) | Verapamil / Diltiazem (non-dihydropyridine) |
+| Property | Amlodipine (dihydropyridine) | Verapamil / diltiazem (non-dihydropyridine) |

 |---|---|---|

-| Primary site of action | Smooth vascular muscle (arteries) | Heart muscle + conduction system + vessels |
+| Main site of action | Vascular smooth muscle (arteries) | Heart muscle + conduction system + vessels |

-| Heart rate effect | Slight reflex tachycardia possible | Heart rate-lowering (negatively chronotropic) |
+| Effect on heart rate | Mild reflex tachycardia possible | Rate-lowering (negatively chronotropic) |

 | Combination with beta-blocker | Yes – recommended and safe | Verapamil + beta-blocker = contraindicated! |

-| Oedema risk | High (dose-dependent) | Lower (diltiazem) / less frequent (verapamil) |
+| Oedema risk | High (dose-dependent) | Lower (diltiazem) or less common (verapamil) |

-| Use in heart failure | Possible (amlodipine is the only safe CCB in HF) | Contraindicated in systolic HF |
+| Use in heart failure | Possible (amlodipine is the only safe CCB in heart failure) | Contraindicated in systolic heart failure |

 | Indication | Starting dose | Target dose | Note |